-6.11 There is currently only one betting shop and one sports bar (physically linked to the casino) in Gibraltar; these are licensed and regulated by the GGC for betting purposes.
+5.11 There are currently two betting shops and one sports bar (physically linked to the casino) in Gibraltar; these are licensed and regulated by the GGC for betting purposes.
 This licence was awarded to a long-standing and experienced licensee.
+These are not high turnover businesses.